Pest and feral animals

 Polyphagus shot-hole borer

 Polyphagus shot-hole borer (PSHB) (Euwallacea fornicatus) is an introduced beetle native to Southeast Asia.
-The beetle attacks plants by tunnelling into trunks, stems and branches.
+The beetle attacks plants by tunneling into trunks, stems and branches.
 PSHB farms its own food source through a symbiotic relationship with a Fasarium fungus.
 In susceptible trees, the fungus causes tree death.

 PSHB can cause serious damage to many tree species, the most susceptible trees are: